magicstickuk/multisite-post-duplicator/readme.txt

 * Now copies post tags
 * Now copies featured images from posts
 * Admin notice apon dupication with link to go straight to new post
+* Prepared site for localisation (any translators welcome to contact me please!)
 * Cleaned code for improved efficiency

 = 0.4 =